11 June, 2011

 "Well, damn you could have enlightened me," I said with mock offense.

-"No, you looked like a deer caught in headlights well, a squinting deer.
+"No, you looked like a deer caught in headlights, well, a squinting deer.
 I was enjoying your discomfort too much," he laughed.

 Well, it worked, when one can't see closely and when the Mam was sporting a buzz, prime opportunity to pass two dark-haired Irishmen off as two other dark-haired Irishmen.
 That's all we had in common.
-I realised too that Colin Farrell be a short fella, and I said to Wolfie, "Good thing you didn't get all the way up when Friederike's Mam lurched to the table, she would have said (and I said this in a falsetto), "Oh Mr. Farrell you are a lot taller than in the flicks."
+I realised too that Colin Farrell is a short fella, and I said to Wolfie, "Good thing you didn't get all the way up when Friederike's Mam lurched to the table, she would have said (and I said this in a falsetto), "Oh Mr. Farrell you are a lot taller than in the flicks."
 You know I be glad I don't look like Liam Neeson.
 He's not a good-looking man," I moaned.

 "I am the furthest thing from Colin Farrell."
 He said.